Logo

 Gunnar Strömmer, Minister for Justice, Ministry of Justice, Sweden.
 Photo: Kristian Pohl/Regeringskansliet

-As Sweden’s Minister for Justice, it is my great pleasure to welcome you to Stockholm and the 2025 Criminology Symposium.
-Since the first Symposium was organised in 2006, it has developed over the years into one of the world’s leading arenas for researchers, policymakers and practitioners to come together and take part of the latest research findings of importance for crime policy.
+As Sweden’s Minister for Justice, it is my great pleasure to once again welcome you to Stockholm and this year’s Criminology Symposium, an annual event which attracts around 500 attendees from all over the world.
+Over the years, the Symposium has become a true meeting point for researchers, policymakers and practitioners who want to learn from the latest significant research findings for crime policy.

 Gunnar Strömmer